-Old-age pension (social insurance): With 20 years of coverage, the basic monthly pension amount (BPA) is 1.5 (decreasing by 0.015 a year from 2008 to 2027 until reaching 1.2 in 2028) times the sum of the average indexed national monthly wage in the 3 years immediately before the year in which the pension is first paid and the insured's average monthly wage over the insured's total contribution period.
+Old-age pension (social insurance): With 20 years of coverage, the basic monthly pension amount (BPA) is 1.44 (decreasing by 0.015 a year until reaching 1.2 in 2028) times the sum of the average indexed national monthly wage in the three years immediately before the year in which the pension is first paid and the insured's average monthly wage over the insured's total contribution period.
 An increment is paid for each year of coverage exceeding 20 years.

-Reduced old-age pension: The pension ranges from 50% to 95% of the monthly BPA if the insured has at least 10 years but less than 20 years of coverage.
+Reduced old-age pension: 50% to 95% of the monthly BPA is paid with at least 10 years but less than 20 years of coverage.

-Active old-age pension: The pension is based on the insured's BPA, adjusted according to the total number of years of coverage and the insured's age.
+Active old-age pension: The pension is based on the insured's BPA, the total number of years of coverage, and the insured's age when the pension is first paid.

-Early pension: The pension is based on the insured's BPA, adjusted according to the total number of years of coverage and the insured's age when the pension is first paid.
+Early pension: The pension is based on the insured's BPA, the total number of years of coverage, and the insured's age when the pension is first paid.

-Dependent's supplement: 220,870 won a year for a spouse and 147,230 won a year per child or parent is paid to all pensioners, except those receiving the active old-age pension.
+Dependent's supplement: 236,360 won a year for a spouse and 157,540 won a year per child or parent is paid to all pensioners, except those receiving the active old-age pension.